-Leigh Robertson joined the Office of Field Instruction as a field educator/lecturer/field liaison on June 26, 2006.
+Leigh Robertson joined the Office of Field Education as a field educator/lecturer/field liaison on June 26, 2006.
 Previously, she worked as a clinical social worker in the medical/surgical service at the Michigan Medicine, where she also served as a field instructor.

 Prior to coming to Ann Arbor in 2005, Leigh was a medical social worker at Michigan State University-Kalamazoo Center for Medical Studies for five years.
 While in this position, she served as field instructor for Western Michigan University (WMU), where she discovered her love for "on the job" training.
 Her interest in medical social work and geriatrics was sparked during her field placement at the Veterans Administration Medical Center in Battle Creek, Michigan.